People caught for overspeeding, drunken driving in Punjab to do community service or donate blood | Business

 For driving vehicles under the influence of alcohol and drugs, the traffic rules violator will pay Rs 5,000 for first offence and Rs 10,000 for subsequent offence, it said, adding that the licence will also be suspended for three months in both these violations.

-According to the order, a person ''will have to undergo community service as specified by the competent authority'' in case of overspeeding and driving under the influence of drink and drugs.
+According to the order, a person ''will have to undergo community service as specified by the competent authority'' in case of overspeeding and driving under the influence of alcohol and drugs.

 ''The traffic rules offender will have to undertake a refresher course by the transport authority and thereafter teach at least 20 students of Classes 9, 10, 11 and 12 for at least two hours in a nearby school,'' it said.